DiGureev/Portfolio/README.md

 # Diana Gureev's Portfolio

-Pages with my frontend projects using HTML and CSS
+Pages with my full stack projects using HTML/CSS and JavaScript